huy310304/CS1110-uvage-UVA/README.md

     ```
    This will launch the game window, and you can start playing the Pygame version of Flappy Bird right away.

 5. **Play the Game**: The `pygame` version encompasses most of the fundamental features described below.
-To interact with the game, simply press either the Space key or the Up Arrow key to make the bird flap upwards.
+To interact with the game, simply press either the SPACE key or the UP ARROW key to make the bird flap upwards.

 <br>